preritdas/working-hours-cli/README.md

 The required `monthyear` parameter takes the format "7-2022" where  7 is July and 2022 is the year.

+Output files are automatically zipped together into a .zip archive called "Work Log 7-2022.zip" if the month is July, 2022.
+This is a single file that can be forwarded to anyone.
+When unzipped, it contains all export files, including the PDF report and CSV full list of all logged tasks.

 A sample generated PDF is displayed below.

 ![Sample Report](readme-content/sample_report.PNG)